We provide all the information you need if you are looking to get divorced in the Netherlands and start the legal proceedings.

 However, if you cannot agree, or you choose not to go through mediation, the spouse filing for divorce must get a lawyer to file a petition to the local District Court (rechtbank).
 You cannot file the petition yourself.
 The lawyer will also contact a bailiff to serve the divorce papers to the other spouse.
 The spouse being filed against has six to 10 weeks to file a defence contesting the divorce claim.
 In general, the divorce request will still be granted.

 Next, there will be a court hearing.
 This usually takes place a couple of months after the defence has been filed, depending on how busy the District Court is.
 The judge will make a ruling after the court hearing, which takes another six to eight weeks.
 Your lawyer will receive the verdict.
 If you are not happy with the verdict, you will have three months to make an appeal.

 Documentation for a Dutch divorce

-The court may request whatever evidence it deems necessary.
+The court may request whatever evidence it deems necessary when processing your divorce.
 This can include documents such as:

 - Residency permit information

 - Pre-nuptual agreement (huwelijkse voorwaarden), if one exists

 - Information about any children affected by the breakdown of the relationship

 - A parenting plan, if the couple have children

 Cost of getting a divorce in the Netherlands